 Ultrasound Needle Guides: Quicker & More Accurate Ultrasound Guidance

-General purpose needle guides are tools designed to provide increased precision during ultrasound-guided interventions.
-They have been engineered to keep the needle aligned with the sound beam of the ultrasound transducer.
+General purpose needle guides are tools designed to provide more precision during ultrasound-guided interventions.
+They improve needle visualization and patient safety.
+They also reduce procedure time and patient discomfort.

 Needle guides attach to the ultrasound transducer, directly or with a bracket, and improve needle placement accuracy and needle visibility.

-Ultrasound biopsy needle guides will hold the needle in place, on a predictable path, leading to improved workflow and reduced procedure time.
+Ultrasound needle guides keep the needle on a predictable path, leading to improved workflow and reduced procedure time.
 During In-Plane approaches, the needle is constantly held in the ultrasound plane for increased visualization.

 Needle Guides for Radiology

 In radiology, general purpose needle guides are used for numerous applications including:

 Used for biopsies, needle guides help decrease the procedure time by 68% compared to freehand technique.
 This benefit is greatest for inexperienced operators.
 (1) General purpose needle guides are especially beneficial for deep-tissue biopsies or when dealing with bariatric patients.

 (1) Phal PM, Brooks DM and Wolfe R. (2005).
 Sonographically Guided Biopsy of Focal Lesions: A Comparison of Freehand and Probe-Guided Techniques Using a Phantom.
 Full Study

 Ultrasound needle guides are proven to reduce procedure time and improve patient safety during nerve blocks.
 They are used for the following blocks: